9 FAM 302.5

 (3) (U) Membership for Employment: Applicant who joined communist organizations solely for obtaining, retaining, changing, or advancing in employment commensurate with their educational background and experience, whose memberships were nominal, and who do not appear to have subscribed to communist ideology, may be within the purview of INA 212(a)(3)(D)(ii).

 f.
-(U) Non-Voluntary Membership Usually Occurs In Communist Countries: Membership or affiliation falling within the purview of INA 212(a)(3)(D)(ii) is usually found to occur in a communist or communist-controlled country.
+(U) Non-Voluntary Membership Usually Occurs in Communist Countries: Membership or affiliation falling within the purview of INA 212(a)(3)(D)(ii) is usually found to occur in a communist or communist-controlled country.
 While it is possible for such association to happen in noncommunist countries, it is substantially more difficult to establish.

 g.
-(U) Membership In Mass Organizations: Membership in a mass organization in a communist or communist-controlled country may come under INA 212(a)(3)(D)(ii) if:
+(U) Membership in Mass Organizations: Membership in a mass organization in a communist or communist-controlled country may come under INA 212(a)(3)(D)(ii) if:

 (1) (U) The membership meets one or a combination of the criteria listed in paragraph a above;